dennisangemi/tomkd/README.md

 - mpx (MathPix CLI)
 - pandoc

-Login to your MathPix account
+Signup to MathPix and then login to your MathPix account running
 ```shell
 mpx login
 ```